davidglavas/indigo/about.md

 Currently I'm exploring the world of security engineering with a special interest in adversarial machine learning.
 -->

-Hi, my name is David.
+Hi, my name is David and I like writing software.
 I'm currently pursuing a master's degree in computer science at [TUM](https://www.tum.de/nc/en/homepage/).
+Did I mention that I like writing software?

 <!--
 I'm most interested in the process of converting ideas into deployable software.
 Find out what I'm up to by taking a look at my [blog](http://davidglavas.me/blog/) or [GitHub](https://github.com/davidglavas) page.